ferdowsi-lab/ferdowsi-lab.github.io/people/principal-investigator.md

 Pronouns: he/him/they/them

-Assistant Professor - Civil and Environmental Engineering
+Assistant Professor

-University of Houston<br>
+Department of Civil and Environmental Engineering University of Houston
-Cullen College of Engineering <br>
+Cullen College of Engineering
-Department of Civil and Environmental Engineering<br>
+Department of Civil and Environmental Engineering
-4726 Calhoun Road<br>
+4726 Calhoun Road
 Houston, TX 77204-4003

 Phone: 713-743-4293